k8hertweck/HertweckLabSOPs/treeViz.md

 #Tree visualization in R

+[Figtree](http://tree.bio.ed.ac.uk/software/figtree/) is also good for exporting publication-ready tree figures, but is limited in what manipulations you can perform.

 The following commands aren't the most elegant R scripts, but they are written to be easily modifiable to suit different types of tree visualizations.

 ##File formats: